Azure/azure-sdk/docs/design/python/DesignGuidelines.md

 ## Async support

+* DO require  Pyhon 3.5.3 for async support.

-* DO use the async/await keywords when targeting Python 3.5.3+
+* DO use the async/await keywords.

+* DON'T use the [yield from coroutine/@asyncio.coroutine](https://docs.python.org/3.4/library/asyncio-task.html) syntax in order to support Python 3.4.

 * DON'T prevent async frameworks other than asyncio (i.e. Trio) to be used